(Photo by Nicholas T: www.flickr.com/photos/nicholas_t/11660023586)

 (See here for local sources of native plants: https://emswcd.org/native-plants/local-sources/)

-3. Add native grasses and wildflowers that naturally occur in riparian areasRiparian areas The land alongside a creek, river, pond, or other body of water.
+3. Add native grasses and wildflowers that naturally occur in riparian areasRiparian areas The land alongside a stream, creek, river, or floodplain.
 Blue wildrye is an example of a locally common native grass that tolerates sun and shade, and it can be purchased inexpensively by the pound.
 Tufted hairgrass is a great native species for moist, sunny areas.
 You can also add wildflowers that like understory settings, such as largeleaf avens, fringe-cup, and youth-on-age.
 Really moist soil areas can benefit from native sedges, rushes and bulrushes, like small-flowered bulrush and slough sedge.
 Try digging up and transplanting a few or getting some from a local nursery, as with the wildflowers.
 Scatter seed of native grasses where you have bare soils areas, particularly if you’ve cleared an area of invasive blackberry or reed canary grass.

 Free up more areas for native seed and native plants by controlling invasive weeds.
 Along with reed canary grass (RCG), tackle aggressive herbaceous invaders such as shiny geranium, which can take over the ground of a riparian area.
 Keep reed canary grass somewhat at bay with persistent cutting, combined with heavy, heavy mulch.
 Be aware, however, that too much mulch applied where it can wash into the stream is not a good thing.
 Remove RCG growing immediately around desired plants – either manually or with careful use of herbicide – and have patience while new native trees and shrubs grow up and gradually shade it out.
 The goal is to avoid the intense competition for water and nutrients the RCG imposes.